vlothec/TRASH/README.md

 TRASH_run.sh assembly.fa --o output.path
 ```
 This will run TRASH with default settings in the output.path directory.
+Absolute path required at this point.
+Not specifying path at all will direct the outputs to the curent directory
 ### Example run
 The **/example_run** folder contains a test fasta sequence and results of a TRASH run on this sequence.
 The sequence is an extraction from chromosome 10 of the CHM13 human genome (coordinates 39,050,443:39,150,442 bp).
 The test sequence includes several alpha satellite tandem repeat arrays.